The Historic Thomas Center

 Tench Building Artist Studios

-The Cultural Affairs Division manages this facility in the downtown area to accommodate six local artists' studio spaces and the Sweetwater Print Cooperative at nominal monthly rental fees.
+The Cultural Affairs Division manages this facility in the downtown area to accommodate the Sweetwater Print Cooperative at a nominal monthly rental fee.
 The studios host several open houses throughout the year.
 The Tench Building is located at 115 S. Main Street.
-For more information or to submit rental applications, please contact Thomas Center events staff, at 352-393-8539 or firstname.lastname@example.org.

 Wilhelmina Johnson Resource Center